Dynamic Templating for Inline Lists

 Personalize SMS, email, and open channel messages for each member of your audience using dynamic content.

-We improved Airship’s templating scheme to support dynamic content when sending to SMS, email, or open channels using an Inline ListAn ad-hoc, CSV-formatted list of email, SMS, app, web, or open channel addresses that you want to register and send a message to.
-Unlike static lists or segments, you upload this list when creating your message.
-Airship registers new addresses in the list as channels when you send the message. or the create-and-send API.
+We improved Airship’s templating scheme to support dynamic content when sending to SMS, email, or open channels using Create and SendA way to target recipients of a single channel type by providing a list of user identifiers when creating a message.
+You can send to Channel IDs, email addresses, phone numbers, or Open channel addresses.
+Unknown identifiers are registered as new email, SMS, and Open channels. or the create-and-send API.
 With dynamic content, you can customize messages for recipients based on demographic information, the interests of your audience, and other information that you include with your audience.
 Now you can send a single message to a wide audience while ensuring that the message is relevant to each individual member of your audience.

 If your users indicate interests in different categories of products, you can send a single message with relevant content for the different categories that your users are interested in.
 If you know your audience’s location, you can use dynamic content to notify users about events nearest to their location.
 In both cases, you can send a single message rather than sending multiple messages or segmenting your audience.